 While breastfeeding you are hungry, particularly if you are breastfeeding exclusively.
 Admit that one or two candy bars go down once in a while… Some coffee maybe (being so exhausted).
-Not to mention all that delicious foods that you can finally eat again after all the restrictions during pregnancy.
+Not to mention all those delicious foods that you can finally eat again after all the restrictions during pregnancy.

 Now compare this with what you feed your baby.